isubasinghe/pipekit/starting-with-argo.md

   - Transform - Various preprocessing steps are performed such as cleansing, standardisation.
   - Load - The new data is loaded into a database for use in downstream tasks.

-Argo is more than just ETL, it is a good fit for general workflows be it CI/CD, Bioinformatics and more.
+Argo Workflows is more than just ETL, it is a good fit for general workflows be it CI/CD, Bioinformatics and more.
-Now that is out of the way, let's get started on running Argo locally, I already have Argo running but I will be following these steps exactly on a fresh Ubuntu 20.04 LTS installation.
+Now that is out of the way, let's get started on running Argo Workflows locally, I already have it running but I will be following these steps exactly on a fresh Ubuntu 20.04 LTS installation.

-Alternatively, if you would like to get Argo up and running for testing purposes I have provided some terraform scripts to get Argo running on AWS [here](https://github.com/isubasinghe/pipekit).
+Alternatively, if you would like to get Argo Workflows up and running for testing purposes I have provided some terraform scripts to get it running on AWS [here](https://github.com/isubasinghe/pipekit).

 ## Requirements
 - Docker